-Website barriers are obstacles that prevent visitors from finding content, performing actions, or feeling comfortable on a website.
+Web accessibility barriers are obstacles that prevent visitors from finding content, performing actions, or feeling comfortable on a website.
 They often lead to high bounce rates, missed conversions, and a poor user experience.

-How to Identify Barriers
+How to identify barriers

-- Use heatmaps and click tracking analysis
+- Analyze heatmaps and click tracking

-- Implement user surveys and feedback forms
+- Use user surveys and feedback forms

 - Conduct usability tests